front-end-intermediate/Hooks/README.md

 ### State

-How do you decide what should go into state?

-As a general rule, data that is stored in state should be referenced inside render somewhere.
+As a general rule, data that is stored in state should be referenced inside render.
 Component state is for storing UI state – things that affect the visual rendering of the page.
 This makes sense because any time state is updated, the component will re-render.

 If modifying a piece of data does not visually change the component, that data shouldn’t go into state.